lumeland/lume.land/docs/advanced/cheatsheet.md

 ## Lume site configuration

-All available functions to configure the site build:
+All available functions for configuring the site build:

 ```js
 /** Register an event listener */